walterhiggins/WMPJS/README.md

 There are no rules about what keys you can add or remove from a Javascript object because Javascript does not enforce strict rules about such things.
 Javascript is a *dynamically typed* language which means you can create new objects on the fly and add and remove keys from them and change the key's value types while your program is running.

 #### Two kinds of Objects
 When programming plugins using ScriptCraft, we have 2 different types of objects available to us.
 ScriptCraft uses Javascript - a special version of Javascript which is available from within any Java program.
-That means that from within our javascript plugins we can not only use javascript objects but can also access and use all of the *Java* objects available via the *Bukkit* API.
+That means that from within our Javascript plugins we can not only use Javascript objects but can also access and use all of the *Java* objects available via the *Bukkit* API.
 Unlike Javascript, Java *does* have strict rules about what you can and cannot do with Java objects.
 Java is said to by *strictly typed* because it does not let you add and remove keys from Java Objects and enforces strict rules about types.
 For example, the *self* object which we've used for some command-prompt examples in this book is a *Java* object so while we can access the object's keys like this:

     /js self.flying
     > false